Nicolas-hr00/3600-MajorProject/README.md

 -   reverse.c - created by Brandon Tsuchiya
 -   replace.c - created by Sahardeed Ahmed
 -   Palindrome.c (case sensitive) - created by Nicolas Hidalgo Rotunno - still in work.
 -   major1.c and major1.h created by Nicolas Hidalgo Rotunno - Edited by Eric Tsuchiya
+-   makefile created by Eric Tsuchiya

 DEVELOPMENT INFORMATION:
 Eric Tsuchiya oversaw most of the development of major1.h, major1.c, and makefile.